dfo-osdt/osp-docs/docs/guide/using-the-application.md

 ###### Submitting a Review Decision
 To submit a Management Review Decision:
 1. Click in the *Manager Comment* text box to select it.
 Input any comments you have which support your decision or provide usable feedback to the author or assisting manager.
 (This step is optional if you are *Approving and Completing* this manuscript.)
 2. Click on the *SAVE COMMENTS* button to save your comments.
-If you are not ready to make a review decision you can safely navigate away from this page without losing your comments.
+If you are not ready to make a review decision, you can safely navigate away from this page without losing your comments.
 3. Click on *SUBMIT DECISION*.
 This will open up the Decision dialog box.
 4. Select the Decision you wish to make.
 5. Click on the "Next Management Reviewer" text box to select it and begin typing the first and last name of the Manager you would like to assign.
 If the name exists in the database, it will appear, and you can Click on it to select it.
 If the name **does not** appear, continue onto step 6, else continue onto step 8.
 6. To add a Manager, Click on the circular "+" button to add a new Manager.
 7. Input their First Name, Last Name, E-Mail, and their Prefered Language.
 Click on the "INVITE" button to invite them to the Open Science Portal application.
 8. Click on the "NEXT" button to confirm Selected Next Manager.
 9. Review the Decision Disclaimer.
 If you agree with it, Click on the "Yes" check-box to select it.
-Then Click on the "SUBMIT" button confirm your decision.
+Then Click on the "SUBMIT" button to confirm your decision.
 An email will automatically be sent to the next selected Manager or to the Author with instructions on the next steps.

-## 4.4 - Communications Walkthroughs
-*Planned*

-## 4.5 - Data Management
-*Planned*

-## 4.6 - Using the Search Feature
-*Planned*